MicrosoftDocs/cpp-docs.ko-kr/docs/error-messages/tool-errors/vectorizer-and-parallelizer-messages.md

     }

     // To resolve code 501, ensure that the induction variable is
-    // a local variable, and ensure that the upperbound is a
+    // a local variable, and ensure that the upper bound is a
     // provably loop invariant value.

     for (int i=0, imax = bound(); i<imax; ++i)